 Tackling Herd Salmonellosis Problems

-Much recent information on bovine salmonellosis is in practitioner literature, including thorough reviews of the pathogenesis (e.g., Lax et al. 1995) and treatment (e.g., House and Smith, 1998, McDonough, 1995) of salmonellosis.
-Two reviews specific to DT104 are on websites (Dargatz et al. 1998, Hogue et al. 1997).
-With these in mind, the following is based on those factors we have observed in investigations of salmonella outbreaks on livestock farms.
+Much bovine salmonellosis information is in the practitioner literature (Merck Manual, Mohler, Izzo and House, 2009), including thorough reviews of the pathogenesis (e.g., Lax et al. 1995), treatment (e.g., House and Smith, 1998, McDonough, 1995), and control (McGuirk and Peek, 2003, McGuirk)) of salmonellosis.
+With these in mind, the following is based on what we have observed in investigations of salmonella outbreaks on livestock farms.

 To slow a clinical outbreak: